 When filing a GAO protest for contracting by negotiation there is a difference between Federal Acquisition Regulation Part 15 (FAR 15 discussions and clarifications).
-A successful bid protest can hinge upon your thorough understanding of the subtle differences.
+A successful bid protest can hinge upon your thorough understanding of the subtle differences in the federal acquisition procedures.

 The GAO, however, looks at details and actions of the parties when deciding bid protest cases.